Devolution and Local Government Reorganisation

 Staffordshire Moorlands decided it needed time to consider all the options and set up a politically balanced Devolution and Local Government Reorganisation Sub Committee to do precisely that.

-Since then, several proposals in the county have been worked up for eventual submission to Government.
+Since then, five proposals in the county were worked up and submitted to Government in November 2025.

 Statements issued